gopicolo/Shinseiki-Evangelion-Ayanami-Ikusei-Keikaku-DS-with-Asuka-Hokan-Keikaku-Tool/README.md

-This tool was created by gopicolo for extracting and reinserting text in the game Shinseiki Evangelion Ayanami Ikusei Keikaku DS with Asuka Hokan Keikaku
+This tool was created by gopicolo for extracting and reinserting text in the game Shinseiki Evangelion Ayanami Ikusei Keikaku DS with Asuka Hokan Keikaku.

 # Shinseiki Evangelion Ayanami Ikusei Keikaku DS with Asuka Hokan Keikaku – Extraction and Repacking Tools
 A set of Python scripts to extract, translate, repack, and rebuild `.scd` files from Nintendo DS games.
 The tools are primarily designed for translation and fan localization projects.